NAGC Plagiarism Declaration

 State the author or agency’s name, date, and title of the source.
 For example, “According to the 2016 book by Bordere and Harris, Handbook of Social Justice in Loss and Grief….”

-A references list gives the full detail on the in-text citations.
+A reference list gives the full detail on the in-text citations.
 Here are examples of how to reference many types of sources: articles, books/workbooks, podcasts, tip sheets and reports, webinars, and web pages.

 Academic journal article: